sokol-matija/hotel-inventory/HOTEL_MANAGEMENT_SPECS.md

-# Hotel Management System - Complete Specifications
+s# Hotel Management System - Complete Specifications

 ## Project Overview
 Expanding the existing hotel inventory management system to include comprehensive hotel management features.
 The system will have a modular architecture with dummy data for demonstration purposes.